hundeschulen-schweiz.ch

 FAQ: dog ownership in Switzerland 2025

-No — anyone who has owned a dog for at least six months in the past ten years is exempt.
+The SKN is a federally required theory course for all first-time dog owners.
+Anyone who has owned a dog for at least six months in the past ten years is exempt.
 Also exempt: taking over a dog from a spouse or partner after at least six months of shared household.

-How much does dog training cost approximately?+
+How much does dog ownership in Switzerland cost per year?+

 Sources & further links